RenderKit/ospray/doc/api.md

 refinement of image regions that have an estimated variance below the `varianceThreshold`.
 This feature requires a [framebuffer] with an `OSP_FB_VARIANCE` channel.

+Per default the background of the rendered image will be transparent black, i.e., the alpha channel holds the opacity of the rendered objects.
+This eases transparency-aware blending of the image with an arbitrary background image by the application.
+The parameter `bgColor` can be used to already blend with a constant background color (and alpha) during rendering.

+OSPRay renderers support depth composition with images of other renderers, for example to incorporate help geometries of a 3D UI that were rendered with OpenGL.
+The screen-sized [texture] `maxDepthTexture` must have format `OSP_TEXTURE_R32F` and flag `OSP_TEXTURE_FILTER_NEAREST`.
+The fetched values are used to limit the distance of primary rays, thus objects of other renderers can hide objects rendered by OSPRay.

 ### SciVis Renderer